 Nothing in the above paragraphs will preclude the right of an employee to request vacation leave or their personal holiday at any time.
 The Employer will consider said request in relation to authorized relief, program needs and the existing published vacation schedule, all of which will take precedence.
-These requests will be resolved on a first-come, first-served basis.
+These requests will be resolved on a first-come, first-served basis within fourteen (14) business days of receiving the request.
 Employees will complete a Leave Request Form for any such vacation leave taken immediately upon their return to work.